MyCollagenGlow

 Description

-Supplementing with collagen through dietary supplements can help maintain healthy skin, prevent hair thinning and loss, and improve brittle nails.
+Collagen supplementation through dietary supplements can help maintain healthy skin, prevent thinning and hair loss, and improve nail fragility.

 Reilly DM, Lozano J. Skin collagen through the lifestages: importance for skin health and beauty.
 Plast Aesthet Res 2021;8:2.http://dx.doi.org/10.20517/2347-9264.2020.153.